wp-plugins/lightbox-plus/tags/1.5.2/readme.txt

 == Frequently Asked Questions ==

+= I can't get Lightbox Plus to work, why not? =

+The problem may be with your Wordpress theme, mangling image display properties.
+Try using another theme, that doesn't interfere with posted images.
+You may be lacking wp_header() function in your header.php of your Wordpress theme.
+Look at the default theme to see how to implement it.

+Alternately you may have other plugins that conflict with Lightbox Plus.
+Try disabling your other plugins and see if that helps.
+If it does, re-enable each plugin, one at a time to see which one is causing the conflict.
+Please let me know which plugin is causing the problem.

+= Lightbox Plus doesn't work properly in browser X, Y, or Z (Chrome, Safari, Firefox, Opera, Explorer 6, 7, etc)? =

+Yes it does, the problems are the same as above.
+It has been tested in Firefox 2, 3, Safari 3, 4, Opera 9, 10, Chrome 1, 2, Internet Explorer 6, 7, 8 on Windows and Firefox 2, 3, Safari 3, 4 and Opera 9 on OS X and Firefox 2, 3, Opera 9, and Konqueror on Linux.

 = Can I use this plugin and Lightview Plus, Lightbox 2 (either one), WP lightbox JS Plugin at the same time? =

 No other lightbox plugins can be used, they will most likely interfere with each other as they all modify the image URLs.
 Other image overlay plugins may possibly be compatible.